meeeerkat/vim-browser/README.md

 ## TODO
 - DOCUMENT DISPLAY (Document & Element parsing + PageWidget::diplay)
 - Images url don't have the "https:", need to add it if necessary
+- Need to add color & check for support of each attribute
+- Link clinking & inputs handling